Code-Institute-Submissions/TjoAlex-color-game/README.md

 * Validator Testing
 * HTML
-  * Game.html gave an error for my script tags, this because the script didn't exist inside of the body and was solved by moving the script tags inside the body.
-After that was fixed no more errors was found. <a href="https://validator.w3.org/">W3C validator</a>
+  * Errors found and debugged, two errors remaning in index.html (read more about them under results)
+  * Game.html no errors shown after debugging <a href="https://validator.w3.org/">W3C validator</a>
 * CSS
-   * First one error for game.css for a class contained that wasn't of use, this being fixed by removing the class and no errors were found after passing through the official Jigsaw validator.
-One thing to note is that style.css and game.css remain with warnings for transition value because of not being known for every browser I believe, yet for now I wanted to keep those transitions anyway knowing about the warnings. <a href="https://jigsaw.w3.org/css-validator/validator">Jigsaw validator</a>
+   * After debugging no errors found and only a few errors remain (read under results) <a href="https://jigsaw.w3.org/css-validator/validator">Jigsaw validator</a>
 * JavaScript
-   * The Jslint validator gave me mostly warnings of the code, many of them could be fixed by removing som extra comments that the code didn't need.
-Only a few if my warnings are left and after searching for solutions I found that what Jslint wants is me to put all my for and var variables on the top of the code. yet because I want to know where each and everything is and for what they work I let them remain in the same position and for now until I know a better solution ignore the warnings <a href="https://www.jslint.com/">Jslint</a>
+   * One error and warnings remaning (Read about them under results) <a href="https://www.jslint.com/">Jslint</a>

 * Testing was performed as follows:
 1. Write my code, go to Devtools to see how it looked on different screens so that it stays responsive.